karx/karx.github.io/GymVym/README.md

 * Data Architecture and Solution experience
 * Using our subject matter experts to complete the project quickly.
 Rapid project completion minimizes disruptions and allows organizations to realize cost saving quickly.

-## Project Defination
+## Project Definition
-Based on the project overview, the project can be devided into the following modules for abstractions:
+Based on the project overview, the project can be divided into the following modules for abstractions:

 * GymVym Services Module
-    This is to include the Facilites, Services, and or any Events happening at an affiliated GymVym Facility.
+    This is to include the Facilities, Services, and or any Events happening at an affiliated GymVym Facility.
-    - Viewing, Filtering and Exploring feature for end-users to explore available GymVym facilties
+    - Viewing, Filtering and Exploring feature for end-users to explore available GymVym facilities
     - Event management features like - Bookings, reminders and RSVP.

 * GymVym Products Module
-    This would include an e-commerce like facilities to faciliate sales of GymVym branded products
+    This would include e-commerce like facilities to facilitate sales of GymVym branded products

 * GymVym e-Trainer Module
-    A bot system that helps users through out the GymVym experience.
-It would take care of the following responsibilites
+    A bot system that helps users throughout the GymVym experience.
+It would take care of the following responsibilities
     - Onboarding of users
     - Daily reporting
     - Live training instructions